12 unforgettable experiences to enjoy in Indonesia

 {{divider}}

-3. Participate in a Balinese ceremony
+3. Take part in a Balinese ceremony

-Nothing to do with a show organized for tourists.
+Nothing like a show made for tourists.

-We are talking about a real ceremony, in a small Balinese village, alongside families, dressed in traditional outfits.
+This was a real ceremony, in a small Balinese village, alongside local families, all dressed in traditional clothes.

 {{divider}}

-👉 Small disclaimer :
+👉 Small disclaimer:

 {{divider}}

-5. Meet the Mentawai Flower Men
+5. Meet the Mentawai flower men

 {{cta-sumatra}}